 Family Nurse Practitioner Master’s Degree (M.S.N.)

-Our Family Nurse Practitioner program is designed for baccalaureate nurses who want to develop expertise in an advanced practice role.
+Our Master of Science in Nursing - Family Nurse Practitioner program is designed for baccalaureate nurses who want to develop expertise in an advanced practice role.

 This program is offered online through Blackboard, a course delivery system.
 On-campus attendance requirements are kept to a minimum.